dghanwat/nodejs-command-line-binaries/Executing command line binaries in Node.js.md

 ## Conclusion

 Using `child_process` module, Node.js allows us to run a system binary within a child process and listen in on its input/output.
-Its completely asynchronous, event driven communication and we have two variations for achieving of it.
+Its completely asynchronous, event driven communication and we have two variations for achieving it.

 `spawn` when you want to work on streaming process